K4liber/consistent_importing/cfp/EuroPython2025.md

 - maintainability
 - testing
 5. Importance of package/module naming
+- utils as a root package name
 6. sys.path
 7. Execute a script vs execute a module
+8. Package vs namespace
-8. What actually happens when we do import?
+9. What actually happens when we do import?

 II.
 How to import in a consistent way?
 (5 minutes)

-0. Consistency advantages
-- no need to think about the same thing twice
-- creating space for automation
-1. Imports on separate lines
+1. Import one definition per line
 - reduction of version control conflicts
 2. Imports at the top of the file
-- clear dependencies
+- clear and evident set of dependencies
 3. Lazy imports of heavy modules
 - improve startup time
 4. Absolute imports
-- avoiding ambiguity
+- avoiding ambiguity (we can be sure what we import)
+- IDEs are handling absolute imports better
 - (exception) relative imports in an encapsulated package
+- recommendation: use absolute imports by default
-5. From module import entity
+5. from module import definition
-- avoiding namespace pollution
-6. Package vs namespace
-- understanding the difference
+- the most clear and evident way to import specific definition
+- recommendation: use from module import definition by default
-7. import module (as ...)
+6. import module (as ...)
 - pandas/numpy as an example
+7. Package vs namespace
+- create package as default, namespace only when needed
 8. Wildcard imports
 - avoiding namespace pollution
 - avoiding ambiguity
-9. Import from package
+9. from package import definition (from __init__.py)
-- avoiding ambiguity
 - (exception) an encapsulated package
 10. Typing, if TYPE_CHECKING
 - avoiding circular dependencies